 Our process involves a few steps from you (the client) but we take care of the rest after that!
 For more details, check out the link below.

-Arnold holds a degree from the University of British Columbia and is an approved Rick Hansen Foundation Accessibility Certification (RHFAC) assessor.
+Arnold holds a degree from the University of British Columbia and is an approved Rick Hansen Foundation Accessibility Certification (RHFAC) Professional.

 Anna joined Spectrum Ability in 2019 as an affiliated accessibility assessor.
-She has a background in landscape architecture, having worked in both Canada the United States.
+She has a background in landscape architecture and experience in public health, having worked in both Canada and the United States.

-She holds a degree from the University of British Columbia and is an approved Rick Hansen Foundation Accessibility Certification (RHFAC) assessor.
+She holds a degree from the University of British Columbia and is an approved Rick Hansen Foundation Accessibility Certification (RHFAC) Professional.

 Accessibility Assistant, Presenter